6 things to keep in mind before making any investment decisions

 After all, as human beings, we tend to want to take the path of least resistance (e.g., where the rewards far outweigh the risks).

-This sentiment has amplified significantly since the onset of the pandemic, with 47% of Canadian investors having admitted to experiencing increased levels of anxiety over the past year.
+This sentiment has amplified significantly in recent years, with 47% of Canadian investors having admitted to experiencing increased levels of anxiety.
 These increased levels of stress can dramatically affect a person’s investment decisions by decreasing their willingness to take risks—or as financial professionals call it, ‘risk aversion’.
 This can lead to making the wrong investment decisions or even worse, no decision at all.

 If you’re looking to avoid anxiety or apathy when it comes to making your own investment decisions, here are 6 things to keep in mind: